arunkrofficial/Crud-Assignment/README.md

 ﻿# Crud-Assignment

-User Management Backend 0ith Express and MongoDB
+User Management Backend with Express and MongoDB

   This project is a user management backend system built with Express.js and MongoDB.
 It provides a RESTful API for user registration and login functionality, allowing users to create an account and authenticate themselves.